-Roaming the Rhone
+Roaming the Rhone on A-Rosa Stella

 Cruising aboard Stella felt like an incredibly soothing way to travel, though when we passed famous landmarks the sound system would perk up, telling us where we were and what we should be looking at.
 Announcements were made in English as well as German – a sign of the company’s desire to broaden its customer base.

-Tempting as it was to stay on board, this is a beautiful part of the world and numerous excursions were laid on.
+Tempting as it was to stay on board, this is a beautiful part of the world and numerous excursions were laid on on our river cruise.
 The first of these was to Orange, which, if I’ve got my history right, gave us William, Prince of Orange, aka William III.
 Today the town is famous for its beautifully preserved Roman theatre, which is said to be the finest in Europe, and which is still in use for an annual opera festival.

 Orange is undoubtedly lovely, but for me the highlight of the whole holiday was Avignon.
 Nothing beats your first glimpse of the famous bridge, though anyone hoping to stand “sur le pont d’Avignon” should note that only four arches remain, and the structure comes to an abrupt halt about a quarter of the way into the river.
 But never mind – it’s still beautiful, and a magnet for selfie-snapping tourists.